Kod3ra/AdvancedCMD/README.md

 # Contributions
 Contributions to AdvancedCMD are welcome!
 If you find any issues or have suggestions for improvement, please create an issue on the repository (link here) or submit a pull request.

-# License
-AdvancedCMD is released under the MIT License.

 # Credits
-AdvancedCMD was created by Kod3ra and is inspired by the power and versatility of command-line interfaces.
+AdvancedCMD was created by Kod3ra#0475 and is inspired by the power and versatility of command-line interfaces.

 Enjoy your enhanced command-line experience with AdvancedCMD!